letstalkscience/pxt-cozir/README.md

 This project was made possible through the generosity of our supporters, the government of Canada CanCode initiative and the Canadian Space Agency.

 ## Getting Started
-You will then need to connect your CozIR sensor to the microbit as shown below
+You will then need to connect your CozIR sensor to the microbit as shown below.

 ![image-1](https://raw.githubusercontent.com/letstalkscience/pxt-cozir/master/images/CO2_for_m_b_connected.png "micro:bit COZIR connections")<!-- .element width="80%"-->